Muhammad7839/new-stock-vision/README.md

 ---

-## ✅ Conclusion
+## Conclusion

-- **ARIMA** outperformed **Prophet** on both AMZN and COST.
+ARIMA performed better than Prophet on both Amazon and Costco.
-- Prophet overestimated due to long forecast range and no growth cap.
+Prophet predicted values that were too high, especially since it was forecasting further into the future.
-- ARIMA stayed closer to the real prices and was better for short-term prediction.
+ARIMA stayed closer to the actual prices and worked better for short-term predictions.
+We trained and evaluated each model separately for each ticker to make sure our results were accurate and clear.

 ---

-## 🧠 Lessons Learned
+## Lessons Learned

+- ARIMA is great for short-term forecasting when you want more accurate numbers
-- Prophet is great for quick trends and visualizations but needs tuning.
+- Prophet is beginner friendly and gives a lot of helpful graphs but sometimes overpredicts
-- ARIMA is more precise for shorter windows.
-- Visual analysis and metrics helped us evaluate model reliability.
+- Always look at residual plots and prediction charts to see how good your model really is

 ---

-## 🔍 Future Improvements
+## Future Improvements

-- Add inflation or earnings as extra variables
+- Add extra columns like inflation or earnings to Prophet
-- Try hybrid models like ARIMA + ML (XGBoost)
+- Try combining models like ARIMA and XGBoost
-- Make an interactive dashboard using Streamlit
+- Make a Streamlit app for live model predictions

 ---

-## 👨‍💻 Team
+## Authors

 Muhammad A., Dieunie G., Pallavi V.
-**AI4ALL Ignite Program – Summer 2025**
+AI4ALL Ignite Program, Summer 2025

----